jasonjoh/simple-survey/README.md

 - We saw how to return custom error responses and refresh cards in response to actions.
 - We saw how to post actionable messages directly to an Office 365 group.

 We hope that gives you a taste of what you can accomplish with actionable messages and connectors.
-To learn more, visit [https://dev.outlook.com/Actions](https://dev.outlook.com/Actions) and [https://dev.outlook.com/Connectors](https://dev.outlook.com/Connectors).
+To learn more, visit [https://docs.microsoft.com/en-us/outlook/actionable-messages/](https://docs.microsoft.com/en-us/outlook/actionable-messages/).